The Beginner’s Guide to Bitcoin Arbitrage

 - Fiat withdrawal fees

 I’ve taken the liberty to create some sort of Bitcoin arbitrage calculator using a Google spreadsheet to show you how hard it can be to actually generate a profit.

 Take a look below:

 If you want to clone this calculator for yourself, feel free to make a copy using this link.
-As you can see, our “real world” profit comes to about $2,604 while we’ll need almost $400K in capital.
-All of this suggests that making a profit over Bitcoin arbitrage is quite a difficult task.
+As you can see, my “real world” profit comes to about a $10K loss, while I’ll need over $1.1M in capital.
+All of this suggests that making a profit through Bitcoin arbitrage is quite a difficult task.

-If you play around with the numbers a bit you’ll see that the bigger the spread (difference between buy and sell values), the more profitable the arbitrage.
+Keep in mind that he bigger the spread (difference between buy and sell values), the more profitable the arbitrage.
 However, it still doesn’t amount to much unless you put large amounts of money at risk.

 Arbitrage is actually a positive process, unlike speculation, margin trading and other activities that can be viewed as market manipulation, and in some cases may even be truly harmful to the market as a whole.